dakhlallahadel/Creating-a-network-Honeypot/README.md

-How to Build a Network Honeypot (For Resume Use)
+How to Build a Network Honeypot

 Goal: Create a basic honeypot that mimics a vulnerable service to log and analyze attack behavior.
 Showcase your skills in cybersecurity, logging, networking, and scripting.

  Step 1: Choose Your Honeypot Type